scientific-python/specs/meta-spec-0001.md

 # Implementation

-## Decision making and communication
+To accept a SPEC proposal (i.e., to assign it a SPEC number and merge the PR) requires two members of the SSC to approve and no members objecting.
+Since the role of the SSC is to mainly ensure that SPEC proposals are appropriate, objections should be rare.

-The SSC makes decisions through group consensus and, in the very rare instance where no consensus can be reached, by two-thirds majority vote of those available to cast a vote within ten days.
+To add members, remove members, or modify the MetaSPECs, the SSC makes decisions through group consensus and, in the very rare instance where no consensus can be reached, by two-thirds majority vote of those available to cast a vote within ten days.